postfalk/stream/README.md

 ## Introduction ##

 The Natural Flow API v1 (https://rivers.codefornature.org/) is well suited for complex queries with a limited number of returned records.
-However, there have been two challenges.
+However, we ran into two major challenges.

 1. The query schema is cumbersome, the combined use of queries and projection is very flexible but turned out to be too complicated for non-coding users.